-- Only use a text editor (e.g. vi, or emacs) to prevent insertion of hidden characters. - Only include lines that start with ATOM, HETATM, REMARK, COMMENT (may be at the beginning, or end of any chain), BOND (user-defined system-specific bonds.
-Must appear after END.
-See Section 8.1), TER (to indicate a break between 2 chains) and END.
-Only BOND, REMARK and COMMENT lines may appear after END. - Chain identifiers are ignored.
-If your system has multiple chains, insert TER lines (left justified) between chains.
-NOTE: Do not immediately follow a TER line with an END line.
-This is interpreted as a chain with 0 atoms, and an error message will be issued.

-Only residues and atoms within a residue defined in the force field templates will be recognized by SMOG 2.
+- Only use a text editor (e.g. vi, or emacs) to prevent insertion of hidden characters. - Earlier versions of SMOG 2 has very strict format requirements.
+Now, the PDB preprocessor (see next section) has been significantly enhanced, such that minimal manual editing of the PDB file is required. - Chain identifiers are ignored.
+If your system has multiple chains, insert TER lines (left justified) between chains. - Only residues and atoms within a residue defined in the force field templates will be recognized by SMOG 2.
 Unless a coarse-grained template is designated with -tCG, unrecognized residues and atoms will lead to a PDB parse error, and the program will exit.